ECE 4420/6420 Knowledge Engineering

 • Basic Python programming skills

-• Python, Numpy, and Pandas.
+• Proficiency in Python, NumPy, and Pandas

 Course Materials

-Grading Criteria
+Grading Components

-ECE 4420
+ECE 4420 (Undergraduate)

 • Homework: 5 programming assignments